AltarnRain/SimpleJs/README.md

 # SimpleJs
-A simple JS setup for a JS Web application
+A simple JS setup for a JS Web application.
+Includes a simple dev server.
+No need for webpack.

+# Installing
+npm install

+# Running